-In connection with its \$8,800,000 equity contribution into QIO, the Corporation completed the sale of a \$10,000,000 unsecured convertible debenture bearing interest at the rate of 8% payable quarterly and matures on June 1, 2018 ("Debenture").
-The Debenture is convertible at the option of the holder at any time into Ordinary Shares of the Corporation at a conversion price of \$1.00 per Ordinary Share.
-Should the Corporation not complete a master financing of a minimum of \$212,000,000 ("Master Financing") by November 30, 2017, the conversion price will be adjusted to the lesser of \$1.00 or the 5-day weighted average trading price of Ordinary Shares on the TSX determined as of the date of conversion.
-The maximum number of Ordinary Shares that may be issued upon conversion of the Debenture is 50,000,000 Ordinary Shares, with the balance of the unconverted principal amount of the Debenture to be repaid in cash or converted into a proportion of the Royalty (as defined hereinafter) at the option of the Corporation.
-If the principal amount is not repaid in full on or before June 1, 2019, the holder will have the right to convert the entire outstanding principal amount into a 0.21% gross overriding royalty on Bloom Lake.
+On June 1, 2017, the Corporation completed the sale of a \$10,000,000 unsecured convertible debenture bearing interest at the rate of 8% payable quarterly and matures on June 1, 2018 ("Debenture").
+The Debenture is convertible at the option of the holder at any time into Ordinary Shares at a conversion price of \$1.00 per Ordinary Share.
+The maximum number of Ordinary Shares that may be issued upon conversion of the Debenture is 50,000,000 Ordinary Shares, with the balance of the unconverted principal amount of the Debenture to be repaid in cash or converted into a proportion of the Royalty (as defined hereinafter) at the option of the Company.
+If the principal amount is not repaid in full on or before June 1, 2019, the holder will have the right to convert the entire outstanding principal amount into a 0.21% gross overriding royalty on Bloom Lake (the "Royalty").
+The Corporation's option to extend the debenture has been exercised and the new maturity date is December 31, 2018.

-Following completion of the Master Financing, the principal amount of the Debenture may be prepaid in whole or in part by the Corporation subject to a minimum payment representing 6 months of interest.
+The principal amount of the Debenture may be prepaid in whole or in part by the Corporation subject to a minimum payment representing 9 months of interest.